NishaChaudhary23/oralpatho/README.md

 If you use OralPatho in your research, please cite:

-> **Chaudhary N, et al.** *OralPatho: Pathologist-Free Dual-Stage AI System for Tumor Detection and Grading in Oral Squamous Cell Carcinoma*. medRxiv 2025.
+> **Chaudhary N, et al.** *OralPatho: Pathologist-Free Dual-Stage AI System for Tumor Detection and sub typing in Oral Squamous Cell Carcinoma*. medRxiv 2025.
 > [https://doi.org/10.1101/2025.06.05.25329090](https://doi.org/10.1101/2025.06.05.25329090)

 ---